nicolabattaglino/meta-heartrate/README.md

 IMAGE_INSTALL_append = “ hbmod”
 KERNEL_MODULE_AUTOLOAD += “hbmod”
 ```

-Add the layer with the command
+Go back in the poky main folder and add the layer with the command
 `bitbake-layers add-layer ../meta-heartrate/`

-Go back in the poky main folder and build with the command
+Now build with the command
 `bitbake core-image-minimal`

 Open qemuarm and use `heartbeat` command to test the application